 I was absent for nearly three years, and everything on the farm was deteriorating.

 And there were some thefts.
-All the time something from our scarce inventory was missing.
+Thing from our scarce inventory were missing.

 First, they took some eggs, and then the chickens were stolen.